Admissions Open Now for PGP-DM Class of 2026

 1. Personal Mastery for Development Leadership

-2. 2-week immersive field component called Realizing India
+2. 2-week immersive field component called Realising India

 3. Unique Context-Based Collaborative Learning (CBCL) pedagogy